truemail-rb/truemail-rb.github.io/docs/truemail-go/introduction.md

 ## Synopsis

 Email validation is a tricky thing.
 There are a number of different ways to validate an email address and all mechanisms must conform with the best practices and provide proper validation.
-The `truemail` package helps you to validate emails via regex pattern (email syntax checking), presence of DNS records (mail-server existence checking), and real existence of email account on a current email server.
+The `truemail-go` package helps you to validate emails via regex pattern (email syntax checking), presence of DNS records (mail-server existence checking), and real existence of email account on a current email server.

 ## Features

 1. Configurable layer-designed validator, validate only what you need
-2. Zero one runtime dependency
+2. Zero runtime dependency
 3. Supporting of internationalized emails ([EAI](https://en.wikipedia.org/wiki/Email_address#Internationalization))
 4. Whitelist/blacklist validation layers
 5. Ability to configure different MX/SMTP validation flows